akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 This means that everything that is inside the red bubble will be executed by one actor and everything outside of it by another.
-This scheme can be applied successively, always having one such boundary enclose the previous ones plus all processing stages that have been added since them.
+This scheme can be applied successively, always having one such boundary enclose the previous ones plus all operators that have been added since them.

 @@@ warning

-Without fusing (i.e. up to version 2.0-M2) each stream processing stage had an implicit input buffer that holds a few elements for efficiency reasons.
+Without fusing (i.e. up to version 2.0-M2) each stream operator had an implicit input buffer that holds a few elements for efficiency reasons.
 If your flow graphs contain cycles then these buffers may have been crucial in order to avoid deadlocks.
 With fusing these implicit buffers are no longer there, data elements are passed without buffering between fused stages.
 In those cases where buffering